neoforged/Documentation/docs/misc/commands.md

 # Commands
+A command is a textual instruction for Minecraft to do somethings.
+See also [Commands](https://minecraft.wiki/w/commands) in the Minecraft Wiki.

 Commands are very useful because it provides a way for players to test your mod faster and cheat when he doesn't want to spend a long time to do not instresting things.